ARnhrt/Composer-v-Computer/Notes.md

   - Can also choose an emotion to make new tracks
     - These are the options they give for emotions: 😌 🥳 😭 😬
       - *This is exactly what is on the website, I'm not trying to be funny, this is real.*
-    - First attempt: I picked 😬, which seems to be creep/suspenseful.
+    - Testing Round: I picked 😬, which seems to be creepy/suspenseful.
 Tracks used roughly the same instruments as the influence (an RNG track from a previous project).
 Changed the key signature from G Major to its relative minor E.
-    - Second attempt: I did not select an emotion but it gave me a creepy sounding song anyway.
-Instrumentation was also off-- it added strings for some reason.
 - So far, the tracks at least sound alright.
 No dissonance or feedback sounds.

 #### Notes from the trials:
 - Running samples from the [folk] section, I've been very surprised by the results so far.
+  - Despite the influence using woodwinds and guitar, the output from AIVA has and electric piano lead and cello backing.

 ## MusicFX